Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

+* Make spells automatically reduce the amount left
+* Add "Conditions" that make sheet-wide changes when a condition is toggled.
 * Look into proficiency dice
 * Revamp weapons based on Actions.
 * Actions: Allow for "Effects" to be whispered to the GM for